psych-214-fall-2016/project-blue/README.md

 ## Run analysis

 To run the analysis, first download the project-blue repository and add its download location to your python path.
-Open ipython (or python) and import the fmri_utils module as so:

-    from fmri_utils.wrapper import run_analysis

-Then call the run_analysis function as so:
+Run wrapper.py as so:

-    run_analysis('directory_of_openfmri_data_you_downloaded')
+    python wrapper.py directory_of_openfmri_data_you_downloaded